hjames9/funders/README.md

 # Funders:  Toolkit for creating your own crowdfunding campaign
 A Go-based http server to create your own crowdfunding campaign on your website.
-Crowdfunding data is persisted in a Postgresql database and payment integration currently supports Stripe.
+Crowdfunding data is persisted in a Postgresql database and payment integration currently supports Stripe and Paypal.

 ## funders - http server